 The very real stresses and strains of Christian leadership and ministry life can feel like being crushed and ground.
 Discover healthy ways of coping and gain insight into recovering from ministry leadership burnout.

 According to 1 Timothy 3:2, anyone who aspires to the office of overseer in the church should be able to teach.
-John Piper, a Calvinistic Baptist preacher and author, identifies eight traits of good teaching that can provide a focus for developing this biblically mandated skill in our church leaders.
+John Piper identifies eight traits of good teaching that can provide a focus for developing this biblically mandated skill in our church leaders.